The Narrow Path · Chapter 35

 Let labor shame the haunting.

-Tobias went straight to the back corner and shoved the linen basket aside with his boot.
+They reached the east washroom and Tobias kicked the door shut behind them.
+He went straight to the back corner and shoved the linen basket aside with his boot.

 Under it sat a square of newer boards darkened by years of splashed wash water and the sort of practical neglect that only happens when a thing stops being a door and becomes furniture.